-- Vegetable, canola, or peanut oil, for frying
+Vegetable oil, or canola oil, or peanut oil, for frying

-- 1/2 cup granulated sugar
+1/2 cup sugar

-- 1 tablespoon ground cinnamon
+1 tablespoon ground cinnamon

-- 2 cups spiral-shaped dried duros
+2 cups spiral-shaped dried duros

-Working in small batches, place several duros in the hot oil to cook.
+Working in small batches, place several duros in hot oil to cook.
 The duros will sink to the bottom of the pan and nothing will happen for the first few seconds.
 Watch carefully because suddenly they will begin to puff up.
-If necessary, gently turn the duros so they are puffed and cooked on all sides.
+If necessary, gently turn duros so they are puffed and cooked on all sides.
 The whole process will take about 30 seconds.

 - Use a cup-for-cup sugar substitute for a sugar-free version.